 Please feel free to give me your thoughts on this article and link on to my Facebook, Instagram and Twitter

 Welcome to Swint Travel Blog!
-May name is Mark A Swint and I enjoy Traveling or you can say that I have the travel bug.
+My name is Mark A Swint and I enjoy Traveling or you can say that I have the travel bug.
 The purpose of this website is to share travel ideas and travel tips that will invite inexperienced travelers as well as those who are well traveled get away and try something new.
 My family and I have traveled to many places around the United States as well as the Caribbean, Central America, and Europe.
 My goal is to get viewers and bloggers excited about going to see places you have never been.
-(Switching Careers) Living in the beautiful Michigan area all my life, I currently work in the Auto Industry, however it is my goal to switch to the hospitality/travel industry in the near future.
+(Switching Careers) Living in beautiful Michigan all my life, I currently work in the Auto Industry, however it is my goal to switch to the hospitality/travel industry in the near future.
 There are so many places on my bucket list for travel, please feel free to share your travel experience with me so that we can have an exchange of ideas.

 Thank you for visiting my website and I hope that the pictures and the travel tips get you motivated to try some place new!